Custom Home and Remodeling Blog

 Learn About The Most Popular Types And Styles of Siding

-Whether you are renovating or building new, it's important to choose exterior materials that best suit the style of architecture of your home and offer a level of maintenance you are willing to take on.
-For instance, you may love the way natural wood shingles look on an Arts & Crafts style home, but are you willing to paint or stain the wood every few years?
-If the answer is no, then you may want to consider a fiber cement composite material that mimics the look of wood but requires very little maintenance over time.
-Or, you've been dreaming about using brick on the exterior of your brand new home, but you just found out that it's too pricey and will break your budget.
-Is there another material that would fit your architectural design and cost less?
-Use our guide to learn about your options to find the best type and style of siding material for your home.
+Whether you are building a new custom home or remodeling your existing residence, it's important to choose exterior materials that balance aesthetics with practicality and maintenance considerations.
+For instance, you may love the way natural wood shingles would look on your Arts & Crafts-style home, but are you willing to paint or stain the wood every few years?
+If the answer is no, then you may want to consider a composite material that mimics the look of wood but requires very little maintenance over time.
+Or maybe you have been dreaming about using brick on the exterior of your brand-new Colonial-style home, but you just found out that it's very pricey and will break your budget.
+Is there another material that would fit your home's architectural style yet cost less?
+Use our guide to learn about your options and find the best type and style of siding material for your home.

 Types of siding Materials